Micellization in active matter of asymmetric self-propelled particles: Experiments: Introduction

-In the present Letter, we consider ensembles of self-propelled particles having the shape shown in Fig.~\ref{fig:Circulangle}(a) and dubbed \textit{circulangles}~\cite{2021_Kruglov} as they are formed by combining a circle and an angle.
-To demonstrate experimentally that such particles feature a micellization transition depending on the center of inertia location at the particle axis, we construct a swarm of circulangle-shaped vibrating robots (bristle-bots) shown in Fig.~\ref{fig:Circulangle}(b,c) and based on Swarmodroid~1.0 platform~\cite{2023_Dmitriev}.
-Such robots move with controlled activity and are placed in a shallow parabolic potential of a satellite dish to prevent condensation at the border characteristic of self-propelled particles~\cite{2013_Giomi, 2018_Deblais, 2021_Boudet}, Fig.~\ref{fig:Circulangle}(a), as such condensation may lead to the formation of structures not related to actual bulk transitions in the active medium.
-In accordance with the predictions of Ref.~\cite{2021_Kruglov}, we report the emergence of micelles and address the efficiency of their formation depending on the robot packing density, their center of inertia location, motion velocity, and the friction between side surfaces of robots.
+In the present paper, we consider ensembles of self-propelled particles that have the teardrop shape shown in Fig.~\ref{fig:System}(a).
+Particles having a similar shape occur in biological systems, for example, specific types of blood cells~\cite{2014_Gutgemann}, and can be fabricated on the millimeter to micrometer scale with the help of various techniques, e.g., self-propelled asymmetric Janus particles in Refs.~\cite{2016_Dai, 2020_Shah, 2022_Liu}.
+To demonstrate experimentally that such particles can form micellelike clusters depending on the center of inertia location at the particle axis, we construct a swarm of teardrop-shaped vibrating robots (bristle-bots) shown in Figs.~\ref{fig:System}(b) and~\ref{fig:System}(c) which are based on the Swarmodroid~1.0 platform~\cite{2023_Dmitriev}.
+Such robots move with a controlled level of activity and are placed in a shallow parabolic potential of a satellite dish to prevent condensation at the system boundary, typical of self-propelled particles~\cite{2013_Giomi, 2018_Deblais, 2021_Boudet}, Fig.~\ref{fig:System}(a), or on a flat surface with their trajectories modified to be slightly chiral (corresponding to robots moving along circular loops).
+In accordance with the predictions of Ref.~\cite{2021_Kruglov}, we report micelle formation both for swarms on a flat surface and in a parabolic potential and address the dependence of their formation probability on the packing density of robots, their center of inertia location, velocity of their motion, and the friction coefficient between lateral surfaces of robots.
+Finally, we uncover the microscopic mechanisms responsible for such a sharp dependence of the micellization on the location of individual robots' center of inertia by performing experiments with single robots as well as with two-robot collisions in different conditions.